Azure/enterprise-azure-policy-as-code/Docs/module-release-process.md

 # Module Release Process

 This is a guide on how to release a new version of the project - including automated PowerShell module publish.
+It is used by the EPAC maintainers only.

 ## GitHub Release Process